fxpar/interactive-epub-checker/README.md

-[Download the epub](https://github.com/fxpar/interactive-epub-checker/raw/master/Test%20interactive%20Epub%20checker.epub) to check some interactive contents.
+[Download the epub](https://github.com/fxpar/interactive-epub-checker/raw/master/Test%20interactive%20Epub%20checker.epub) to check some interactive contents on your reader.

 # interactive epub checker
 Epub are great educative tools.
-Here is a file to test a good deal of interactions with user:
+Here is a [file](https://github.com/fxpar/interactive-epub-checker/raw/master/Test%20interactive%20Epub%20checker.epub) to test a good deal of interactions with user:
 * **creating quiz**:
   * hiding or displaying answer
   * random question